 - a person in a registered partnership with a Finnish citizen

 - an unmarried child under 18 years of age, whose guardian or the spouse of the guardian resides in Finland

 - if the person residing in Finland is a minor, his or her guardian is the family member

 Persons living in a marriage-like relationship and sharing the same household are comparable to a married couple regardless of their sex, provided that they have lived together for at least two years.
 The two-year requirement does not apply if the persons have a child in their joint custody or if there are other weighty reasons.

 Residence permit application by a family member who is a visa national

-If you are a family member of a Finnish citizen and you intend to travel to Finland for a period of time exceeding three months, please follow the instructions in paragraph 1 or 2:.
+If you are a family member of a Finnish citizen and you intend to travel to Finland for a period of time exceeding three months, please follow the instructions: